Energy from wastewater:

 Mads Warming: I’m sure Claus can explain that better, but I want to add something: You control and manage the core task of purifying water.
 But the ability to know what the ammonium level is changes the operation again.
 This allows users to drive the process with more information.
 For example, you can slightly increase the ammonium content to save energy, depending on the current price of electricity or depending on government payments if the ammonium content is reduced.
 You can play with the settings and adapt to external factors.

-Mads Warming: Without the frequency converters, Claus could perhaps only save a third of what he and his team are currently implementing.
-Wastewater treatment plants are run differently than chemical plants, for example: they have a peak of material in the morning, then again in the afternoon, and only about 10 or 20 percent material at night.
+Mads Warming: Without the AC drives, Claus could perhaps only save a third of what he and his team are currently achieving.
+Wastewater treatment plants follow a different rhythm compared to, for example, chemical plants: they have a peak of material in the morning, then again in the afternoon, and only about 10 or 20 percent material at night.
 Still, operators must run the plant 24/7.
 The more sensors are installed, the better they know what the load is at any given time and can align the systems accordingly.

 What about the other 30 percent?
 How important are pumps etc. for more efficiency?

 Claus Homann: Pumps etc. are important.
-But an efficient pump does not help.
+But an efficient pump does not do the whole trick.
 We are too often focused on individual energy-efficient devices.
 But it’s about improving existing processes and not just replacing individual pieces of equipment.
-The overall view remains decisive.
+The overall perspective remains decisive.